psanford/wormhole-william-mobile/README.md

 # wormhole-william-mobile

-This is a Magic Wormhole client for Android.
-(Perhaps someday this will also support iOS).
+This is a Magic Wormhole client for Android an iOS.

 Some current limitations:
 - Receiving directories are kept in zip form.
 - Send only supports sending a single file.

-## Installing the APK
+## Installing the APK on Android

 Available from the Play store: https://play.google.com/store/apps/details?id=io.sanford.wormhole_william